 Partnering with top educational institutions is the way to bring prestige to your MOOC platform and get quality content.
 But how do you know if someone is actually a professional instructor?

 Qualifying to teach on a MOOC platform.
 To make sure that the content of your courses is created by top instructors, you’ll have to develop a mechanism to verify content creators.
 For instance, on Coursera, only representatives of universities, colleges, and other educational institutions can offer MOOCs.

 We’re not saying that you have to do the same and only let instructors from universities create MOOCs.
 But we definitely recommend building a custom verification form to ensure that learners on your platform are taught by real experts.
 This could be a custom verification page to check a number of requirements for content creators, such as residence, age, and experience.
 Or, as Udemy has done, you can build a page that integrates with Trulioo’s identity check tool, leaving verification to a third-party service.

 Uploading course content.
-Coursera, Udacity, EdX, and other MOOC providers have their own custom learning management and content management systems.
+Coursera, Udacity, EdX, and other MOOC providers have their own custom learning management systems and content management systems.
 Data provided when uploading courses typically includes:

 a course title, category, and description.
 You can also allow course creators to target learners by explaining who the course is for and what the prerequisites are, such as being able to read music or having basic knowledge of SEO.